Tick Identification

 Groundhog Tick

-The Four Common Ticks In Pennsylvania
+The Four Common Types Of Ticks In Pennsylvania

 Blacklegged Tick